Can You Get A Mortgage As A Nonpermanent Resident?

 The paperwork is just the first step.
-Moving from another country, you may have to convert your existing credit to U.S. credit in to apply for any kind of loan or credit card.
+Moving from another country, you may have to convert your existing credit to U.S. credit in order to apply for any kind of loan or credit card.
 Your credit report likely won’t transfer from your home country.

-In some cases, if you’re relocating through your company for employment in the U.S., it may be possible to do a non-traditional credit check – you provide documentation based on your credit history in any country in which you’ve established credit.
+In some cases, if you’re relocating through your company for employment in the U.S., it may be possible to do a nontraditional credit check – you provide documentation based on your credit history in any country in which you’ve established credit.

 Whether a credit conversion is necessary may depend on your situation at the time of the loan and the policies of your lender.
 Not all lenders are set up for this process.

 Depending on which loan option you go with, there are different requirements regarding credit history.
-For now, just know you’ll have to meet standard credit and work history requirements to qualify.
+For now, just know you’ll have to meet standard credit and work history requirements in order to qualify.
 We’ll get into this below, but the work history doesn’t always need to come from the U.S.

 The fact that you’ve come to the U.S. shouldn’t be a roadblock for you to buy a home.
 You may have to gather some additional documentation, but after that, everything about the mortgage process is the same.

-Different Home Loan Options For Non-Citizen U.S. Immigrants
+Home Loan Options For Noncitizen US Immigrants

 Special Requirements For Conventional Mortgages

-A 620 median FICO® Score is also required, although this may be higher if you are getting certain property types.
+A 620 median FICO® is also required, although this may be higher if you are getting certain property types.

-Special Requirements For FHA Loan
+Special Requirements For FHA Loans

 Special Requirements For USDA Loans

 Aimed at those in rural areas or on the outskirts of the suburbs, USDA loans are available to those in eligible areas who make less than 115% of the area median income for their household size.
-The major benefit of this loan option is it doesn’t require a down payment.
+The major benefit of this loan option is that it doesn’t require a down payment.

-As mentioned above, USDA loans are only available to permanent U.S. residents.
+As mentioned above, USDA loans are only available to permanent residents.
 Additionally, you need to have a 2-year work history and a median FICO® Score of 640 or better.

 Special Requirements For VA Loans

-Proving Assets And Foreign Income
+How To Prove Your Assets And Foreign Income

 When it comes to proving assets and income, there are some special things to prepare for if you’re new to the U.S.

-If you’re a foreign national looking to buy in the United States while keeping your primary residence elsewhere, it’ll help to also be a U.S. citizen.
+If you’re a foreign national looking to buy a home in the United States while keeping your primary residence elsewhere, it’ll help to also be a U.S. citizen.

 If you’re not a U.S. citizen, you’ll find very few mortgage lenders willing to do these loans because being based on foreign soil makes it hard for them to hold you accountable should the home go into default.
-Lenders who offer these loans will likely do so at a higher interest rate while requiring down payments as high as 30% – 50%.
+Lenders who offer these loans will likely do so at a higher interest rate while requiring down payments as high as 30 – 50%.

-Home Buying - 6-minute read
+Home Buying - 8-minute read